mokyen/okyensourcesoftware/invariance.md

 The variable `m_isLightOn` on can change completely independently from `m_brightness`, but the reverse is not true.
 Therefore, these two pieces of data still have an invariance: the brightness will only be updated when the light is on.

-## Guaranteeing Manipulation of a Resource, or RAII
+## Guaranteeing Lifetime of an Owned Resource, or RAII

 Resources such as files, sockets, or heap memory need to be managed so that the right steps are made to open/close, connect/close, or allocate/deallocate these assets.
 It can be dangerous to assume that a caller will properly implement the correct initialization/deinitialization, so the [Resource Allocation is Initialization, or RAII,](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#p8-dont-leak-any-resources) technique was devised to encapsulate the assets.
 When implementing RAII, the wrapping entity (object) guarantees that any function that can access the underlying resource can be called from the end of the object's constructor until the object's destructor is called.